 Mergers and Acquisitions

-In a noteworthy move within the US airline industry, Alaska Air Group in April 2016 agreed to acquire Virgin America for $2.6 billion.
+In a noteworthy move within the US airline industry, Alaska Air Group in late 2016 acquired Virgin America for $2.6 billion.
 The company expects the deal to boost its annual revenue by 27% and to add to its earnings within the transaction's first year.
-The combination will also create the fifth-largest US airline by traffic, replacing JetBlue, which currently holds that spot.
+The combination also created the fifth-largest US airline by traffic, replacing JetBlue, which formerly held that spot.